DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 type? | string | Specifies the table row type.
 Used to identify a cell template for a rendered row.
-Type is not defined for rows passed by a user.
+The type is not defined for rows passed by a user.

 ### <a name="table-column"></a>TableColumn